 I described it to my sister as an iced coffee with lots of cream and syrup (hot fudge sauce).

-This would be a fun drink to serve from cute thermos too.
+This would be a fun drink to serve from a Stanley Thermos.

 Or. if doing a tailgate or bowl game party serve it in a short (or tall) glass.